rubenv/zend-service-mollom/README.txt

 RELEASE INFORMATION
 -------------------

-Zend_Service_Mollom 1.1.0 for Zend Framework 1.6.1 and above
+Zend_Service_Mollom 1.2.0 for Zend Framework 1.6.1 and above
-Released on 2008-12-06
+Released on 2008-12-21

 Changes in this version:
- - Fixed a bug where the REFRESH case wasn't handled correctly (thanks to Dries Buytaert for pointing out!)
+ - Integrate caching code, to prevent a getServers roundtrip on every usage.
+   Improves performance.
- - Add unit test coverage
+ - Add unit test coverage for the caching code
+ - This version will be proposed for inclusion in Zend Framework 1.8

 Full changelog below.